 - Self-mutilation: The dog may be so anxious that he chews at his paws or the base of his tail to express the nervous energy

-- Elimination issues: The dog may urinate in the house when he normally wouldn’t
+- Elimination issues: The dog may urinate in the house when he usually wouldn’t

 - Destructive behaviour: Chewing shoes, scratching the paint off the door, destroying the furniture

-As we know, cats are a very different creature to our dogs.
-Though some cats will be pleased with their owner being around more often, other cats will find the massive change in daily routine incredibly stressful.
-You may be home more often, and if you have children there may be periods during lockdown where they are not going to school.
-More people in the house means more noise, and more noise can cause an anxious cat!
+As we know, cats are very different creatures from our dogs.
+Though some cats will be pleased with their owner being around more often, others will find the massive change in daily routine incredibly stressful.
+You may be home more often, and if you have children, there may be periods during lockdown when they are not going to school.
+More people in the house means more noise and more noise can cause an anxious cat!

 Cats are very sensitive to any kind of change.
 What may be small to us could be a big deal for them.
 Moving furniture, having strangers in the home, moving the litter tray, or going away for a weekend can all create anxiety in cats.
 So, it makes sense that owners being home more often may also create the same feelings.

 How does anxiety present in cats?

 - Elimination issues: An anxious cat often urates or defecates anywhere but the litter tray.
 Often opting for a place that feels “safe” such as under the bed or behind the lounge, as the litter tray is usually in a more open space in most households.

 - Hiding: Cats will retreat anytime they are anxious.
 Taking cover wherever they deem “safe”.
 Again, this is often in dark and quiet spaces such as under furniture.
 Be cautious not to stick your hand underneath to get your cat out, as you’ll likely be met with a hiss and a swipe.